nickjj/plutus/src/importers/README.md

 # Plutus: CLI for income and expense tracking

-This documentation is specific to importing data into Plutus from other tools and data sources.
+This documentation is specific to importing data into Plutus from other data sources and tools.

-## 📑 Importers
+## ⭐️ Philosophy

 All of the importers try to follow these philosophies: